 * Revised offers were due Nov.
 29 -sources

-* Some private equity suitors see sale losing momentum -sources
+* Some private equity suitors see sale losing momentum

 * Merge Healthcare shares close down 9.3 percent